krishnasorna/ALbots/README.md

 <img width="844" alt="Screen Shot 2023-03-12 at 3 01 43 PM" src="https://user-images.githubusercontent.com/91999196/224570233-15d85ab3-5f16-4366-bd91-725410cbab5e.png">

+Parallel Hill Climbing is a selective mechanism in which each iteration of parent/child fitness leads to a new generation.
+As shown in the diagram above, there are 3 different populations with a parent and child in each level.
+If the fitness of the parent is greater than the fitness of the child, then the parent is able to reproduce again in the next generation.
+If the child, however, has a better fitness, then it will replace the parent and have its own offspring.
+Each population has its own fitness comparisons over 100 generations.
+In this project there were 50 populations with 100 runs of evolution.
+Over time, there will be comparisons of the parent and the successive children.
+Each time a Ludobot gets replaced by another, it will change fitness.
+Through this selective mechanism there is a gradual increase in fitness as only the best Ludobot is selected and given the chance to reproduce.
+The parallelism comes into play as we have multiple populations all evolving at once.
+And thus when we reach 100 generations, we will see all 100 of these different Ludobots being compared to one another and will only display the best one.
+In our case, the fitness is which Ludobot goes to the cube the fastest.

 Mutation Diagram:

 <img width="690" alt="Screen Shot 2023-03-12 at 3 01 52 PM" src="https://user-images.githubusercontent.com/91999196/224570253-c9ec4dc9-f1be-4a07-a5c9-ec6ca9ffb976.png">